archivesunleashed/aut-docs/docs/toolkit-walkthrough.md

 - tells it to `ExtractDomain`, or find the base domain of each URL - i.e.
   `www.google.com/cats` we are interested just in the domain, or `www.google.com`;
-- count them - how many times does `www.google.com` appear in this collection, for example;
+- counts them - how many times does `www.google.com` appear in this collection, for example;
-- and display a DataFrame the top ten!
+- and displays a DataFrame of the top ten!

 Once it is pasted in, let's run it.